-Dodge City Community College will launch an exciting new technology initiative that will enhance the learning experience for DCCC students.
-Beginning with the Fall 2012 semester, every DCCC student will be required to bring an Apple iPad to classes.
+Dodge City Community College launched an exciting new technology initiative that has enhanced the learning experience for DCCC students.
+Beginning with the Fall 2012 semester, every DCCC student was required to bring an Apple iPad to classes.

 “We’re going to move our level of teaching and involvement with technology into the 21st century,” Dr. Don A. Woodburn, DCCC President, said.
 “The iPad initiative demonstrates the progressive nature of the faculty and staff at Dodge City Community College.”